Serenity0204/Little-Test-Framework/README.md

 LTF_TIME(<expected time in nanoseconds>);
 ```

-* Using The Built In Powerful Logger In LTF!
+* Use The Powerful Built-In Logger In LTF!
 ```
 // Provided APIs For Logger